f4exb/sdrangel/Readme.md

   - Dedicated message queue to communicate to the GUI for objects coupled with a GUI
   - Optimizations with Valgrind cachegrind
   - Corrected decimators bit shifting so that the number of effective output bits is constant and fill the internal sample width
+  - Separate library to support all flavours of FunCube dongles
   - Many other little things...

 <h1>To Do</h1>